 Today’s post is by Mark Davis; Vice President of Operations and CTO at SafeSourcing.

-For more information on the retail industry’s cooperatives or how your cost-of-goods can be positively affected by joining one, please contact a SafeSourcing Customer Service Representative.
+For more information on the retail industry’s cooperatives or other ways you can leverage the buying power of a purchasing group, please contact a SafeSourcing Customer Service Representative.

 We look forward to your comments.